echoid/ML_DL_Missing_Data_Imputation/README.md

 # Missing Data Imputation: Do Advanced ML/DL Techniques Outperform Traditional Approaches?

-This repository contains the code and data for the paper "Missing Data Imputation: Do Advanced ML/DL Techniques Outperform Traditional Approaches?".
+This repository contains the code and data for the paper "Missing Data Imputation: Do Advanced ML/DL Techniques Outperform Traditional Approaches?" by Youran Zhou, Mohamed Reda Bouadjenek, and Sunil Aryal

 ## Repository Structure